nicu-dev/uipath-simple-config/ReadMe.md

 * Speed!
 Initiating config from excel file is unreasonably slow.
 Reading Config with this SimpleConfig is instantaneous.

 # How to install
-* Download the nupkg to a local folder.
+* Download the desired nupkg to a local folder (for Windows projects, it requires both runtime/design nupkg).
-* Add folder to the packages feed inside UiPath.
+* Add local folder to the packages feed inside UiPath Manage Packages.
-* Drag and drop the SimpleConfig activity inside your project.
+* Drag and drop the SimpleConfig activity inside your project from Activities tab.

 # How to use and couple specifications
 * create a .txt file where you'll keep your config text (you can have multiple files where you store various configs, e.g. emails.txt, localization.txt)